raivivek/papers-per-week/README.md

    archaea**.
 Science 327, 167–170 (2010).

+*12th April*

+3. Hecht MH (1996) **Strategies for the Design of Novel Proteins**. pp. 1-50 in Protein Engineering and Design (P. R. Carey - ed.)
+Academic Press, New York.

 ### Where to find papers?

 You can find a large collection of scientific papers at [library